Questionable Decisions Affect San Jose Sharks Attendance

 The Golden State Warriors

 Like it or not, the NBA essentially plays the same schedule as the NHL with 82 games between the months of October through April.
 As much as everyone likes to watch a train wreck (

-insert Anaheim Ducks joke here), not a lot of people will pay to see one.
+insert Arizona Coyotes joke here), not a lot of people will pay to see one.
 Regardless, fans love a winner and are always happy to jump on a winning bandwagon.
 The Golden State Warriors are the reigning NBA champs and have a bonafide superstar in Steph Curry.
 After going 40 years since their last title, the NBA trophy is in Oakland.
 Are sports fans taking their money to Roaracle to see a winning franchise that was recently turned around by new ownership after years of failure?
 I think a small percentage just might be, but not all NHL fans like basketball.

 The San Jose Barracuda

 While it’s great that the Sharks’ minor league affiliate is no longer 3000 miles away, was housing them at SAP Center the best option for team teal?
 Obviously, you can point to the money saved by not having to fly players back and forth across the continent when they get called up to the NHL.
 However, is it possible the San Jose Barracuda is eating into Sharks ticket sales?
 You’d have to believe that on some level, they are.